tadrousnancy/Project-3-Group-7/README.md

 1. Enter a stock/ETF ticker.
 There are links included to find tickers.
 2. Input your starting balance
 3. View results of all three algorithms.
-4. Find which one performed best.
+4. The program will determine which algorithm performed best.
-5. A graph will pop up showing buy/sell actions for each algorithm.
+5. A graph will pop up showing buy/sell actions for each algorithm, along with their final balance and state the best performing algorithm.